wp-plugins/facebook-fan-page-widget/readme.txt

 == Frequently Asked Questions ==
 = How can I Show it on my Website ? =
+There are 2 ways to show Facebook Like Box on your wordpress site:

+A. To display as widget:

 * Go To Widgets page and drag Facebook Fan Page Widget to an Widget area.
 * Select the options and Save
 * The Widget will be showed on your website!

+B. To Display with shortcode:

+* <a href="http://l.themencode.com/ffpwsc" target="_blank">Click here </a> to go to shortcode generator
+* Put your information in the fields and click on Generate shortcode button below.
+* Copy the shortcode that you'll get in a textarea below the button
+* Paste it on any page/post of your wordpress site!

+= Does it require any API key ? =
+No, you do not need to have any API key from facebook. as it is not mandatory to use an API key.
+Just put your page url and enjoy!

+= I have a question, would you help ? =
+Of course, Please use the support forum on wordpress.org or feel free to <a href="http://themencode.com/contact" target="_blank">contact us</a>.

 == Screenshots ==